ukf/ukf-meta/mdx/conventions.md

 An underscore ('`_`') at the start of a directory name indicates that the directory is functional rather than containing a channel.

+Note that the `schema` directory is functional but does not follow this convention, instead following the convention established for classpath schema resources used by the Shibboleth project.

 ### OpenSSL Blacklists Directory

 The `_openssl_blacklists` directory holds a copy of the Debian weak key blacklists, extracted from Debian 7.2 "Wheezy".
 These blacklists are in OpenSSL format.